We all know that vitamin C can do a body good.

 - Fights Free Radical Damage and Signs of Aging

 The antioxidant properties of vitamin C help fight free radicals and damage caused by UV radiation.
-The result is reduced signs of aging for younger-looking skin!
+The result is anti-aging action for younger-looking skin!

 - Brightens Dark Spots